Shizerq/ThinkPad_X230_Hackintosh/README.md

 - Fingerprint reader.

 # What can work but I'm not sure:
-- FaceTime and iMessage - I followed the guide, but I still can't log in.
-Maybe I will have to contact Apple Support;
+- FaceTime and iMessage - I still can't log in after following the guide, maybe I've done something wrong.
 - AirDrop (I'll check this when my iPhone will arrive).

 # Bugs: